devilb2103/Hindi-Text2HT-Pix2Pix/README.md

 # Hindi Handwriting Generation Using Advanced Deep Learning Models

 This repository contains the code and methodology for generating realistic handwritten Hindi text using advanced deep learning techniques.
-The project employs a **Pix2Pix model with PatchGAN** for image-to-image translation, focusing on the complexities of Hindi script, such as conjunct characters, diacritical marks, and the shirorekha (horizontal line).
+The project employs a **Pix2Pix model** for image-to-image translation, focusing on the complexities of Hindi script, such as conjunct characters, diacritical marks, and the shirorekha (horizontal line).

 ## Table of Contents